hamsoool/group-5/FIREBASE_SETUP.md

 - ✅ User-specific recipes (each user sees only their recipes)
 - ✅ Secure Firestore rules
 - ✅ Auto-redirect to login if not authenticated

+## Troubleshooting

+### Error: `auth/unauthorized-domain`
+**Cause:** Your domain (localhost) is not authorized in Firebase

+**Solution:**
+1. Go to Firebase Console → Authentication → Settings → Authorized domains
+2. Add `localhost` and `127.0.0.1` to the authorized domains list
+3. Click Save and refresh your app
+4. Try signing in with Google again

+### Error: Google Sign-In popup closes immediately
+**Cause:** Google provider may not be properly enabled

+**Solution:**
+1. Go to Firebase Console → Authentication → Sign-in method
+2. Ensure Google provider is **Enabled** with a valid support email
+3. Save changes and try again